laravel/docs/responses.md

 <a name="view-composers"></a>
 ## View Composers

-View composers are callbacks or class methods that are called when a view is created.
-If you have data that you want bound to a given view each time that view is created throughout your application, a view composer can organize that code into a single location.
+View composers are callbacks or class methods that are called when a view is rendered (this happens internally whenever you return a view from a controller method or a route callback or when you invoke the view's `render()` method).
+If you have data that you want bound to a given view each time that view is rendered throughout your application, a view composer can organize that code into a single location.
 Therefore, view composers may function like "view models" or "presenters".

 **Defining A View Composer**